 How to Configure OSPFv3

 Figure 1 shows the reference topology to Configure OSPFv3.
-Figure 2 shows the commands on how to configure OSPFv3 for IPv6 unicast and link-local addresses on the interfaces of Router1.
-Assume that the interfaces of Router2, Router3, and Router4 have already been configured with the global IPv6 address and link-local address, as identified in the referenced topology.
+Figure 2 shows the commands for configuring OSPFv3 for IPv6 unicast and link-local addresses on the interfaces of Router1.
+As identified in the referenced topology, assume that Router2, Router3, and Router4 interfaces have already been configured with the global IPv6 and link-local addresses.

-In this topology, none of the routers have been configured with dual stacking.
-A network with router interfaces configured with both IPv4 and IPv6 addresses is called a dual-stacked router.
-A dual-stacked network can have OSPFv2 and OSPFv3 simultaneously-enabled.
-Following are the important steps to configure OSPFv3 on the router.
+None of the routers have been configured with dual stacking in this topology.
+A network with router interfaces configured with IPv4 and IPv6 addresses is called a dual-stacked router.
+A dual-stacked network can enable OSPFv2 and OSPFv3 simultaneously.
+The following are the important steps to configure OSPFv3 on the router.

 1. Configure global unicast address using.